mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   Bavle couldn't stop laughing, but moved to a hidden panel in the wall and with an effortless flick of the finger, she activated a switch to the gate motors.

   "Oh I've missed your damn face, Pomri.
-Come back when the obscura are gone."
+Come back when Ara is back."

   "I will.
 Just gotta save the world first."

-  "Just another day for Pomri."
+  "Just another day for you."

   Pomri's saffa went in first, but Bavle stopped Melna before she could pass through behind.